JelindoGames/UnityVisualScriptingTutorials/README.md

 # VisualScriptingTutorials

-This is a step-by-step tutorial series for Unity's visual scripting system.
+This tutorial series covers the basics of Unity's visual scripting system.

-It assumes a very basic understanding of the Unity Engine.
+It assumes a basic understanding of the Unity Engine.

 ## Sections